Here are some quick sales pitch tips that stand a good chance of immediately improving your sales efforts.

 One way to use these sales pitch tips and get conversations more focused on the prospect than on you is to ask probing sales questions.
 The best salesperson is the one who asks the best questions, and there are many salespeople who either don’t ask enough questions or don’t ask the right questions.

-It can be understandable to think that asking more questions is great, but there is a lack of ideas about what exactly to ask.
+It can be understandable to think that asking more questions is great, but there is a lack of ideas about what to ask.
 One place to put some thought is to look at the problems that your product or service can resolve, minimize, or avoid.
 For each of these problems or pain points, you can likely develop one or two probing questions.